aws/amazon-sagemaker-examples/advanced_functionality/autogluon-sagemaker-pipeline/README.md

 # Autogluon Tabular with SageMaker Pipeline
 This example shows how to use [AutoGluon](https://github.com/awslabs/autogluon) with SageMaker Pipelines.
-To create a SageMaker pipeline, please follow the steps in tutorials such as [this] (https://aws.amazon.com/sagemaker/pipelines/).
+To create a SageMaker pipeline, please follow the steps in tutorials such as [this](https://aws.amazon.com/sagemaker/pipelines/).
 After the pipeline creation is complete, come back here to do modifications for Autogluon.
 You need to add below files to the official repo:

 - ag-config.yaml : expected to be in relevant s3 bucket
 - ag_model.py